Alan Horvath | Acoustic Rock ... for real.

 I like to clean my guitar when I change the strings, so I can get at all those spots UNDER them.
 A damp rag is all that's needed - dipped in a little water, and wrung dry.
 Put some serious elbow grease into it though, with a soft, non-abrasive cloth (like an old t-shirt) ... and wipe the guitar down thoroughly - same for the fretboard.
 A little Murphy's Oil Soap, diluted with water (as instructed on the bottle) is excellent!
 Don't worry about the water: STANDING water is what damages wood -- we're talking about a damp rag.

 After a few years, you may want to remove the "grunge" off your fretboard by giving it a very light brushing with #000, or #0000 steel wool.
 And if you want to use a polish, use Martin Guitar Polish (the only one I've ever heard confidently recommended by luthiers) ... but not on the fretboard!
 If you want something for the fretboard, luthiers recommend almond oil ... just a drop or two ... once per year.
-NOTE: In a recent email, a friend told me they used Martin Guitar Polish on their brand new Gibson J200 and it removed all of the floral etching/engraving completely off the pick guard -- they had the pick guard replaced, tested a small area again, and it happened again ... so, if you're gonna use it, keep it away from pick guards!

 Here are some cool books about buying and maintaining guitars:

-by Richard Chapman / Forward by Les Paul
+@ The Complete Guitarist by Richard Chapman / Forward by Les Paul

 Everyone that's purchased this book, rants and raves about it!
 It's got everything you need, from chord charts and scales, to more than 1,500 step-by-step illustrations ... an annotated portfolio of more than one hundred makes and models of guitars - pretty much, just what the title says.

-@ The Acoustic Guitar Guide :
+@ The Acoustic Guitar Guide:

 Everything You Need to Know to Buy and Maintain a New or Used Guitar